Table of Contents

 Verona is the closest with Alitalia, Lufthansa, British Airways and many low-cost airlines flying in.
 But many others such as Bergamo, Milan Linate, Milano Malpensa, Venice, Bologna and even Inssbruck are easily doable.

 I flew in from Poland and flew out to Romania via Bologna airport and then had a car take me to Trentino.
-As you know I have no driving licence, so public transport, hiking or car with a driver for me.
+As you know I have no driving licence, so public transport, hiking or a car with a driver for me.

 But let’s talk about this perfect 4 day Dolomites itinerary I have prepared for you.
 I mean for myself, but now you can replicate it and do not stress much about planning it yourself.